SunilKumarKV/react-web-application-assignment/README.md

 ## Technologies Used

-- React (Functional Components and Hooks)
+- React (Functional Components and Hooks).
-- React Router
+- React Router.
-- Recharts (for charts)
+- Recharts (for charts).
 - React Quill (for rich text editor)
 - LocalStorage for persistent data
 - CSS for styling and dark/light mode toggling